davecardwell/publix-coupon-clipper/README.md

 ## Package Usage

-`publix-coupon-clipper` can also installed from [NPM](https://www.npmjs.com/package/publix-coupon-clipper) and used in your own Node.js script.
+`publix-coupon-clipper` can also be installed from [NPM](https://www.npmjs.com/package/publix-coupon-clipper) and used in your own Node.js script.

 ```javascript
 const { clipCoupons } = require("publix-coupon-clipper");